aubreyrjones/mutagen/README.md

 * The Mutagen core (4 pages total for the Meta and Common playbooks) is ready to go to out of the box to handle anything "normal"--no matter what normal means in your world.
-If any PC can do a thing in your world, you don't have to write mechanical rules about it (if you don't want).

 * Layer in character progression, specialization, and differentiation through new playbook sections without rewriting anything.
 Easily